 Haunted Places Massachusetts: Salem

-Like most towns in the US, Salem had humble beginnings as a religious farming community.
+Like most towns in the US, Salem had humble beginnings as a religious farming community on the Massachusetts North Shore.
 In the 1600s the town developed just north of Boston but its name has become synonymous with witchcraft and the occult.

 Hundreds of people were accused of witchcraft by the end of the 1600s and the infamous Salem Witch Trials began.
 Twenty people were executed publicly and in the most violent and brutal ways.
 This tragedy has been examined in books and film in the intervening centuries.